Literature, performing arts and culture

 There is so much to be said and written about in this section!
 If you’ve never had the pleasure of sitting in an audience viewing an evening of Disability Culture, you may not have experienced the “aha! moment” that can profoundly shift your view of the world and the people in it.
-When Ryerson sought funding for its “Art with Attitude” annual events back in the early 2000’s, the major potential funder was quite sceptical about funding a “celebration” of disability arts and culture.
+When Ryerson (now TMU) sought funding for its “Art with Attitude” annual events back in the early 2000’s, the major potential funder was quite sceptical about funding a “celebration” of disability arts and culture.
 They were willing to support a “charity” event for the underprivileged, but they couldn’t quite see how the word “celebration” would apply.
 Until they did.
 Until they attended a performance and experienced that “Aha moment” — then they were all in!

 The Second Glance